Abraxos/auto-converter/README.md

 ## Upcoming Features

 As of right now, the program only converts to one preset format without giving the user the ability to define their own SD format.
 A goal of this script would be to allow the user to define the standard format and quality to convert to for each directory.
+Another useful feature is to either write this to function as a service/daemon, or to use termbox and display nice-looking progress bars, or both.

 ## Installation/Usage